google/badwolf/docs/temporal_graph_modeling.md

 * _Bool_ indicates that the type contained in the literal is a bool.
 * _Int64_ indicates that the type contained in the literal is an int64.
 * _Float64_ indicates that the type contained in the literal is a float64.
-* _String_ indicates that the type contained in the literal is a string.
+* _Text_ indicates that the type contained in the literal is a string.
 * _Blob_ indicates that the type contained in the literal is a []byte.

 It is important to note that a container contains one value, and one value only.
 Also, as mentioned earlier, all values and, hence, literals are immutable.
 _String_ and _Blob_ can contain elements of arbitrary length.
 This can be problematic depending on the storage backend being used.
-For that reason, the ```literal``` package provides mechanisms to enforce maximum lenght limits to protect storage backends.
+For that reason, the ```literal``` package provides mechanisms to enforce maximum length limits to protect storage backends.

 Two literal builders are provided to create new literals:

 * _DefaultBuilder_ allows building valid literals of unbounded size.
-* _NewBoundeBuilder_ allows building valid literals of a bounded specified size.
+* _NewBoundedBuilder_ allows building valid literals of a bounded specified size.

 Literals can be pretty printed into a string format.
 The pretty printing retains the type and value of the literal.
 The format of the pretty printing formed